ndeineko/grub2-bios-uefi-usb/README.md

 # How to create a 3-in-1 bootable USB drive on Linux

-A USB drive with only 1 partition to load GRUB2 on USB-bootable machines with `Legacy BIOS`, `64-bit UEFI` or `32-bit UEFI`.
+A USB drive with only 1 partition* to load GRUB2 on USB-bootable machines with `Legacy BIOS`, `64-bit UEFI` or `32-bit UEFI`.

-*Note : due to the maximum size of a file inside an EFI system partition, files of 4 GiB or larger (such as ISO disk images) must be placed on another partition.
-That second partition can be of type ext4, for instance.*
+\**Due to the maximum size of a file inside an EFI system partition, files of 4 GiB or larger (such as some ISO images) must be placed on another partition.
+That second partition can be of type `ext4`, for instance.*

 ## Partition the drive and install GRUB2

 **Warning : the USB drive will be formatted, save your data before proceeding!**

-First of all, on you current installation, check if the folder `/usr/lib/grub/` exists and is not empty.
+First of all, on your current installation, check if the folder `/usr/lib/grub/` exists and is not empty.
 If it is empty or does not exist, make sure the package grub-common (or equivalent for your distribution) version 2 or higher is installed.
 Depending on the system, `/usr/lib/grub/` will contain one or more of the following folders : `x86_64-efi`, `x86_64-efi-signed`, `i386-pc`, `i386-efi`, ...